 It's whimsical and quirky rooms are one of the most interesting boutique hotel concepts in Singapore for a staycation, says Seth Lui.

 The daily rate at Wanderlust starts from $129.

-A chain of budget hotels with 6 different locations throughout Singapore that caters to both leisure and business travelers.
+A chain of budget hotels with 6 different locations throughout Singapore that caters to both leisure and business travellers.

 The daily rate at Hotel 81 starts from $63.

-This 5 floor 84 room hotel is a great option for budget travelers.
+This 5 floor 84 room hotel is a great option for budget travellers.
 Located in the Bugis district of Singapore, Fragrance Hotel offers a cosy, affordable, and modern accommodation.

 The daily rate at Fragrance Hotel starts from $82.

-Located in the heart of Chinatown, Wink Hostel is a charming 3-storey accommodation for travelers looking for an inexpensive option.
+Located in the heart of Chinatown, Wink Hostel is a charming 3-storey accommodation for travellers looking for an inexpensive option.
 Both sleeping pods and dormitories are available for guests.

 The daily rate at Wink Hostel starts from $76.